paramsingh/paramsingh.github.io/_posts/2018-11-03-why-youre-not-dumb.md

 P.S: Just some background, I wrote this post because I was hearing sooo many "I'm too dumb" statements from a close friend of mind, [Vansika Pareek](https://broodingsecrets.wordpress.com/).
 So thanks for inspiring me to write this, Vansika!
+And thanks for inspiring the title as well. =)

 -------------